Cyber Crime Unit (Hellenic Police): Fax machine

-After 1 January 2021, and as of 2023 onwards, Cyber Crime Division and the Hellenic Police continue to publish, on press releases, posts and its official methods of contact, the fax machine for method of contact for the public.
-With the law 4727/2020 published in the Government Gazette 184/A/23-9-2020 it is abolished since 1 January 2021 the handling of administrative, or not, documents via fax machine from the public, either physical or legal persons or legal entities, to the Public (Government) services of the Public Legal Entities (NPDD) and the organization of local authorities, such as Cyber Crime Division and Hellenic Police.
+After 1 January 2021, and as of 2023 onwards, Cybercrime Division and the Hellenic Police continue to publish, on press releases, posts and its official methods of contact, the fax machine for method of contact for the public.
+With the law 4727/2020 published in the Government Gazette 184/A/23-9-2020 it is abolished since 1 January 2021 the handling of administrative, or not, documents via fax machine from the public, either physical or legal persons or legal entities, to the Public (Government) services of the Public Legal Entities (NPDD) and the organization of local authorities, such as Cybercrime Division and Hellenic Police.

 Online case report

-In order to online report a case and provide confidential information tip-off, Cyber Crime Division call to contact by sending email message to their email address, whose communication has not have anonymity and online secure protection.
+In order to online report a case and provide confidential information tip-off, Cybercrime Division call to contact by sending email message to their email address, whose communication has not have anonymity and online secure protection.
 Critical communication is subject to a security requirement and strict confidentiality.
 It can securely send email with encrypted network and specific software tools to preserve secure communication and source anonymity by hiding content and identity online, such as email encryption uses a tailor-made email account with PGP, end-to-end encrypted email and others.